neomjs/create-app/README.md

 <a href="https://github.com/neomjs/neo/blob/dev/src/core/Base.mjs">core.Base</a> (Base class for almost everything)<br>

 ## Feedback and Questions
-Feel free to use one of these options (or all):<br>
+Feel free to use one of these options (or both):<br>
 <a href="https://join.slack.com/t/neotericjs/shared_invite/enQtNDk2NjEwMTIxODQ2LWRjNGQ3ZTMzODRmZGM2NDM2NzZmZTMzZmE2YjEwNDM4NDhjZDllNWY2ZDkwOWQ5N2JmZWViYjYzZTg5YjdiMDc">Slack Channel Invite Link</a><br>
 <a href="https://discord.gg/6p8paPq">Discord Chat Invite Link</a>

 ## Alternative options to create an App
 1. Use <a href="https://github.com/neomjs/create-app">npx neo-app</a>
-2. Fork the <a href="https://github.com/neomjs/workspace">neo.mjs workspace</a>
+2. Clone or fork the <a href="https://github.com/neomjs/workspace">neo.mjs workspace</a> (if there are any issues with npx neo-app)
-3. In case you want to get the neo.mjs repository running locally, please take a look at the <a href="https://github.com/neomjs/neo/blob/dev/.github/GETTING_STARTED.md">neo.mjs Getting Started Guide</a>.
+3. In case you want to get the <a href="https://github.com/neomjs/neo">neomjs/neo</a> repository running locally, please take a look at the <a href="https://github.com/neomjs/neo/blob/dev/.github/GETTING_STARTED.md">neo.mjs Getting Started Guide</a>.
    Step 6 creates a new App inside neo/apps